 Hot Dip Galvanizing 101

-Protection against corrosion begins on the drawing board.
+Protection against corrosion from Maine to New York (or throughout the Northeast) begins on the drawing board.
 No matter what corrosion protection system is used, it must be factored into the design of the product.

 Once the decision has been made to use hot dip galvanizing to provide corrosion protection for the steel, the design engineer should ensure that the pieces can be suitably fabricated for high quality galvanizing.